datastax/nodejs-driver/doc/features/mapper/defining-mappings/README.md

 const mapper = new Mapper(client, mappingOptions);
 ```

+Currently, there are two `TableMappings` implementation:

+- `UnderscoreCqlToCamelCaseMappings`, that converts CQL column names with all-lowercase identifiers
+containing underscores (snake case) to camel case (initial lowercase letter) property names.
+For example: Converts
+`video_count` to `videoCount` and vice versa.
+- `DefaultTableMappings`, that as the name indicates is the default when is left unspecified and it doesn't perform
+any name conversion.

+You can implement your own `TableMappings` to represent your custom naming convention by extending one of the existent
+classes or implementing the `TableMappings` interface.

 When a certain column or property doesn't match the naming convention, you can specify each column name and property
 name key-value pair, for example: